SalmanNawaz921/Teacher-Evaluation-Assistant/README.md

 3. **Running the Application:**
    - Build and run the application using Visual Studio or your preferred IDE.
-   - Login with appropriate credentials to access the system.

 ## Technologies Used:
 - C#/.NET Framework